How much can you save?

 30% Federal Solar Tax Credit

-The Federal Tax Credit incentive for solar offers businesses (and homes) that install a solar system a tax credit worth 30% of the system’s cost.
-This incentive is set to stay at this rate until 2032, without a cap on the value of the system that can be claimed.
+The Federal Tax Credit incentive for solar offers businesses a tax credit worth 30% of the solar system’s cost.
+There is no cap on the value of the system that can be claimed, but projects must be installed by December 31st, 2027 to receive the credit.

-For instance, a business installing an average 100kW solar system costing $205,000 could claim a tax credit of $61,500 when filing their 2024 taxes, effectively reducing the net system cost to $143,500.
-The Federal Solar Tax Credit covers a wide range of solar costs, including solar panels, mounting equipment, inverters, battery storage, system wiring, installation labor, and associated taxes.
+The Federal Solar Tax Credit covers a wide range of solar costs, including solar panels, mounting equipment, inverters, battery storage, system wiring, installation labor, and associated taxes

 Residents from Elderberry Cohousing standing in front of community ground mount solar system